Hands-on Activity Creative Engineering Design:

 After this activity, students should be able to:

-• Outline their current knowledge on different transportation fuel sources, including the pros and cons of each type.
+• Outline their current knowledge and conduct basic research on three different vehicle fuel options (gasoline, electric, hybrid), including the pros and cons of each fueling type.

 Educational Standards